-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017

 - Cash with the District is invested with the Monterey County Treasury.
-The increase in cash position between fiscal years 2015 and 2016 is primarily a result of increased revenues generated by property tax growth. - Accounts receivable are mainly amounts due from State and Federal government sources for the operation of categorical programs. - The value of Capital Assets in the district decreased by approximately \$1.5 million over the prior year, as a result of normal depreciation.
-See Note 6. - The increase of approximately \$8.6 million in the liabilities category is primarily the result of new accounting regulations from the Governmental Accounting Standards Board.
-The \$8.1 million increase in "long-term debt outstanding" is a result of a requirement (instituted in the prior fiscal year) that the district reflect its pension liability for employees eligible for retirement benefits through either the State Teachers Retirement or the Public Employees Retirement System. - Unrestricted net position is a combination of assigned and unassigned amounts.
+The decrease in cash position between fiscal years 2016 and 2017 is primarily a result of Capital Improvement Projects. - Accounts receivable are mainly amounts due from State and Federal government sources for the operation of categorical programs. - The value of Capital Assets in the district increased by approximately \$1.3 million over the prior year, as a result of increases in the value of buildings with the completion of capital improvement projects.
+See Note 6. - The increase of approximately \$7.7 million in the liabilities category is primarily the result of new accounting regulations from the Governmental Accounting Standards Board.
+The \$7.4 million increase in "long-term debt outstanding" is a result of a requirement (instituted in the prior fiscal year) that the district reflect its pension liability for employees eligible for retirement benefits through either the State Teachers Retirement or the Public Employees Retirement System. - Unrestricted net position is a combination of assigned and unassigned amounts.
 The assigned balances are amounts set-aside to fund future purchases and capital projects as planned by the District and to maintain a basic aid reserve.
-Unrestricted net position increased approximately \$1 million from prior year.
+Unrestricted net position decreased approximately \$3.3 million from prior year, primarily as a result of expenditures made to complete capital improvement projects authorized by the Board of Education.

-MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2016
+MANAGEMENT'S DISCUSSION AND ANALYSIS For the Fiscal Year Ended June 30, 2017